Royal Melbourne Golf Club

 With views of both the West and East Courses, the setting of the fifth tee is striking.
 That is until you see the green in the distance because that view is an intimidating endeavor.
 Slightly uphill and surrounded by hazards, the green beyond a canyon appears microscopic!

 It was a cool winter August morning, and my back was finally beginning to loosen up.
 With two bunkers left and three deep bunkers right, I grabbed 6-iron, hesitant in my selection.
 Picking it clean, I was immediately happy with the solid strike.
 It was still a little dark, and I couldn’t see it land.
 We found it resting long of the green and I was left with a terrifying downhill chip that I left short.

 Perfectly Positioned Ground Hazards

-Royal Melbourne’s website has this to say about the 428-yard par 4 sixth: “The sixth is a wonderful example of how to perfectly position a ground hazard on the inside corner of a dogleg.”
+Royal Melbourne’s website has this to say about the 391-meter (428-yard) par 4 sixth: “The sixth is a wonderful example of how to perfectly position a ground hazard on the inside corner of a dogleg.”
 Perfectly positioned ground hazards indeed!